vincss/mcsleepingserverstarter/README.md

 ### 🐡 PufferPanel
 If you're using PufferPanel, you can import [this template](./docs/pufferpanel.json) as JSON to use Paper Spigot with Sleeping Server Starter via PufferPanel

+### 🐦 Pterodactyl
+If you're using Pterodactyl, you can import [this egg](./docs/egg-paper-mcsleepingserverstarter.json) as JSON to use Paper Spigot with Sleeping Server Starter OR you can also import [this egg](./docs/egg-vanilla-minecraft-mcsleepingserverstarter.json) as JSON to use Vanilla Minecraft with Sleeping Server Starter on Pterodactyl

 ## ⚙️ Settings
 > Note: If running from binaries, the settings file will be created after the first execution in the same folder as the executable